app-obs/go/README.md

 ## Features

 - **Unified Tracing API**: Write your instrumentation code once and seamlessly switch between `OTLP` and `Datadog` backends via configuration.
 Also supports a `none` type to disable tracing completely.
-- **Trace-Aware Structured Logging**: Built on Go's standard `log/slog` package, all log entries are automatically enriched with `trace.id` and `span.id`, providing a seamless link between logs and traces.
+- **Automatic Log Correlation**: Built on Go's standard `log/slog` package, any log created using a request-scoped logger (`obs.Log`) is automatically enriched with `trace.id` and `span.id`, providing a seamless link between logs and traces in your backend.
+Note that only logs at the `INFO` level or higher are attached to the trace as span events; `DEBUG` logs are excluded to reduce noise.
 - **High-Level HTTP Instrumentation**: A single-line call (`obsFactory.StartSpanFromRequest(r)`) is all that's needed to instrument an incoming HTTP request, automatically handling context propagation, span naming, and standard HTTP attributes.
 - **Standardized Error Handling**: Provides an `ErrorHandler` "toolbox" (`obs.ErrorHandler`) with methods like `HTTP`, `Record`, and `Fatal` to ensure errors are handled consistently across your application.
 - **Performance-Conscious**: Uses `sync.Pool` for logging attributes to significantly reduce memory allocations and GC pressure in high-throughput services.